Prawirdani/qparser/README.md

 - A pointer to one of above

 ## Future plans
+- Introduce benchmarking to assess and optimize performance.
+- Enhance overall performance and efficiency.
-- Support for various types such as multidimensional slice and slice of Struct
+- Expand support to include various types, such as multidimensional slices and slices of structs, complex types, and more.
-- Default value mechanism
+- Implement a default value mechanism for enhanced flexibility.
-- Mapped Errors
-- Custom multivalues separator
+- Provide mapped errors for clearer error handling.
+- Add support for custom multi-value separators.

+## Undiscovered Scenarios and Behavior
+- What happens if fields have the same query parameter tag?